pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 ## Human knowledge in AI research
 I don't think it is a hot take to say that out of the tired symbolists vs. connectionists debate, those arguing for the fusion of both paradigms were always right.
 Just look at the recent success of [reinforcement learning from human feedback](https://openai.com/blog/instruction-following/), or RLHF, where human experts distill symbolic knowledge into large language models, making them significantly better.
-Like our ancestors, we will continue to use our knowledge to build increasingly complex tools (e.g., learning systems), which we will in turn use to augment our faculty for creating more powerful learning systems, *ad infinitum*.
+Like our ancestors, we will continue to use our knowledge to build increasingly complex tools (e.g., learning systems), which we will in turn use to create even more powerful learning systems, *ad infinitum*.
 There is a certain beauty to this cyclical, symbiotic relationship, at least to me.